pomerium/pomerium/docs/reference/readme.md

 - Example: `corp.beyondperimeter.com`
 - Optional

 The scope of session cookies issued by Pomerium.
-Session cookies will be shared by all subdomains of the domain specified here.

 #### HTTPS only